kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-02-http-intro/09-Sending-data-to-the-server.md

 * Then in Postman we need to send JSON in the body
 * We type raw JSON like this:
-    - We can remove the `Authorization` key and value
-    - And instead add `Content-Type` with a value of `application/json`
-* select Body > raw

 ```
 {